saminkhan1/focuscoach/README.md

 ## Introduction

 The **Personal Development Coach Telegram Bot** is an intelligent assistant designed to help users manage their personal development goals seamlessly through Telegram.
-Integrated with Todoist, it allows users to track tasks, set goals, and receive personalized coaching advice powered by advanced AI models.
+Integrated with Todoist, it allows users to track tasks and receive personalized coaching advice powered by advanced AI models.

 ## Features